kjarjoura/INDE577/Supervised Learning/The Perceptron/ReadMe.md

 -
 #### Parameter Tuning:
 Parameter tuning involves selecting optimal values for the learning rate, maximum iterations, and other hyperparameters to improve model performance and convergence speed.
 Techniques such as grid search or random search can be used to search the hyperparameter space and identify the best combination of parameters.

+## Advantages and Limitations

+### Advantages:
+- Simplicity: The Perceptron algorithm is straightforward to implement and understand.
+- Speed: It can converge quickly, especially for linearly separable data.
+- Memory Efficiency: Requires minimal memory as it processes data instances sequentially.

+### Limitations:
+- Linearity Assumption: The model assumes linear separability, limiting its applicability to linearly separable datasets.
+- Convergence: It may not converge if the data is not linearly separable, leading to infinite loops.
+- Sensitivity to Scaling: Performance may be affected by feature scaling, especially when using a learning rate.

 ## Implementation